Chemical Engineering Courses (CHE)

 CHE 489.
 Chemical Product Design II

-Prerequisite: CHE 488 and CHE 360, preceded or accompanied by CHE 485 and MSE 220 or 250.
-Minimum grade of “C-“.
+Advisory Prerequisite: None.
+Enforced Prerequisite: CHE 488 and CHE 360, preceded or accompanied by CHE 485 and (MATSCIE 220 or MATSCIE 250).
+Minimum grade requirement of “C-” for enforced prerequisite.
 (3 credits)

 Part two of a two-semester chemical product design sequence.
 Teams produce a consumer-ready prototype of a chemical product.
 Development of control and regulatory tests to ensure the product meets all relevant industrial, federal and local regulations.
 Oral and written technology and economic reports.
 Safety, environmental and ethical issues.
 CourseProfile (ATLAS)